itsnamgyu/TIW/README.md

 To be more mindful of my daily routine.

+## Change Lives

+If you want to spread TIW and change lives, please ★ Star this repo and start your own TIW!

 ## Rules

 - If you're looking at your phone, you're not in bed.